foxapo/tr-wardrobe/README.md

   related files inside
 - When you start the app, you can choose the outfit and all the outfits in the game are replaced by this outfit so you can be sure that your desired outfit will be across the all games.
-- If you want to set default outfits, just press "RESTORE"
+- If you want to set default outfits, just press _Settings -> Reset Outfits or Reset Textures_

 ## Requirements
 - .NET 8 Runtime